Living Learning Communities

+Established in 2014, CONNECT is our newest Living Learning Community.
 If you are an incoming freshman studying American Studies, Criminal Justice, English, Liberal Studies, Media Communication, Political Science and History, Psychology or Sport Management, you are automatically enrolled in CONNECT.
 Living in CONNECT offers many benefits.
-You will obtain a housing credit and live on one of two floors in Wingate; recent renovations to these floors range from updated bathrooms to newly created lounge and study spaces.
+You will live on one of two floors in Wingate; recent renovations to these floors range from updated bathrooms to newly created lounge and study spaces.

-With over 55 residents, you will have ample opportunity to meet potential friends and will have easy access to built-in academic support from upperclassman peer tutors whenever you need it, whether in class or at your residence hall.
+With approximately 60 residents, you will have ample opportunity to meet potential friends and will have easy access to built-in academic support from upperclassman peer tutors whenever you need it, whether in class or at your residence hall.

 Women in Science Experience (WISE)

 Women in Science Experience (WISE) provides a supportive, women-only living learning environment for students enrolled in the School of Applied Sciences.
 With a quiet environment, built-in community of like-minded students and convenient group study sessions, WISE can help you succeed academically and forge lasting friendships.

 As a co-ed community open to students enrolled in the School of Design, the Design Living Learning Community offers an environment for students that promotes creativity and the appreciation of all aspects of design.
 Convenient study groups are available to provide the academic support you need to flourish in your chosen design field.